-If you are feeling overwhelmed and want to get away from the crowds of busy Waikiki make a trip to Byodo-In Temple. the temple is located in the Valley of the Temples Memorial Park at the base of the Ko-olau Mountains, this temple was established on June 7, 1968.
+Byodo-In Temple is located in the Valley of the Temples Memorial Park at the base of the Ko’olau Mountains.
+The temple was established on June 7, 1968.
 It was created as a commemoration of the Japanese immigration to Hawaii to celebrate the 100th anniversary of this event.
-The Byodo-In may appear to be from Japan and with good reason.
-It is a replica of a temple in Kyoto that dates back 1,000 years.
+The Byodo-In Temple may appear to be from Japan and with good reason.
+It is a replica of a temple in Kyoto that dates back 1000 years.

-In English, the temple meals Temple of Equality.
-It is a home to a carved Buddha that’s covered in gold and is referred to as Amida.
+In English, Byodo-In Temple means Temple of Equality.
+It is a home to a carved Buddha that is covered in gold and is referred to as Amida.
 The sculpture towers over the crowds at 18 feet tall and was created by Masuzo Inui, a Japanese artist.
 This is believed to be the largest carved Buddha outside of Japan.

 Visitors to the temple may note that they’ve viewed it before.
 Fans of shows such as “Hawaii Five-O” and “Magnum, PI” will recognize the structure as it was filmed for the show.
 Additionally, the show “Lost” pictured the temple as being the home of Sun’s father.

 Ring the three-ton bell

 When visiting the temple, you’ll be asked to make a donation to support its maintenance.
 After this, you can ring the three-ton bell known as a bon-sho.
 Ringing this is said to be the way to clear your mind of evil and temptation and prepares you to enter the temple.
 You should also be prepared to remove your shoes.

 Enjoy the surroundings